cakephp/docs/fr/orm/table-objects.rst

 and not traits.
 The primary reason for this is event listeners.
 While traits would allow for re-usable pieces of logic, they would complicate binding events.

-To add a behavior to your table you can call the ``addBehavior`` method.
+To add a behavior to your table you can call the ``loadBehavior`` method.
 Generally the best place to do this is in the ``initialize`` method::

     namespace App\Model\Table;